 Thyroid disease: If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Long-term lithium treatment is sometimes associated with the development of growths in the thyroid gland.
 Contact your doctor if you develop a swelling in the neck.

-Pregnancy: Lithium appears to cause an increase in heart, kidney, and thyroid problems in infants born to mothers who took lithium during pregnancy.
-Lithium should not be used during pregnancy or by women who could become pregnant unless no other appropriate therapy exists, and, in the opinion of the doctor, the expected benefits outweigh the possible risks.
+Pregnancy: Lithium appears to cause an increase in heart, kidney, and thyroid problems in infants born to parents who took lithium during pregnancy.
+Lithium should not be used during pregnancy or by people who could become pregnant unless no other appropriate therapy exists, and, in the opinion of the doctor, the expected benefits outweigh the possible risks.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking lithium, it may affect your baby.
+If you are breast-feeding and taking lithium, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.
 The use of lithium is not recommended for this age group.

 What other drugs could interact with this medication?

 For a full list of interactions, use the Drug Interaction Checker available on the Drugs.com website.

 If you are taking other medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: